cornernote/yii-embed-opencart/README.md

 Yii::app()->clientScript->render($ouput);
 ```

-## Controllers

-In order to run Yii's controllers from within OpenCart we must put some code in the not found pages.
-If Yii cannot find a controller action to run then it silently returns control to OpenCart.

 Add to `catalog/controller/error/not_found.php`, `admin/controller/error/not_found.php` and `admin/controller/error/permission.php` at the top of the `index()` function, after `public function index() {`:
 <pre>
 Yii::app()->runController();
 </pre>

-The catalog and admin each have a SiteController that is ready to roll.
-Simply visit `index.php?route=site` to get started.
+## Upgrading

+The files in `/catalog/yiiembed` and `/admin/yiiembed` are intended to be modified by you.
+Please do not replace your files with the default application.

+The files in `/system/yiiembed` are intended to be in-sync with this project.
+Please avoid changing them, you can extend them if you require modifications.

-## Configuration (optional)
+## Configuration

 Edit the Yii config files in `catalog/yiiembed/config/main.php` and
 `admin/yiiembed/config/main.php`, for example:
 ```
 return array(
-    'id' => 'My OpenCart Yii App',
+    'name' => 'My OpenCart Yii App',
     'preload' => array('log'),
     'components' => array( ... ),
     'modules' => array( ... ),